-The results of Tuesday's election came as a surprise to the media, pundits and politicos alike.
+The results of the 2016 election came as a surprise to the media, pundits and politicos alike.
 We, as business people, need to look forward and focus on what a Trump White House, Department of Labor and Department of Justice, as well as a Republican Senate and House of Representatives, mean for our businesses.

 There is little doubt that in the coming months we will see a much softer regulatory agenda.
 The new overtime regulations (set to become law in three short weeks) and the Affordable Care Act will be revisited and are likely to be overhauled or reversed.
 We also expect to see a significant move away from current efforts by the federal agencies that touch our workplace, including the EEOC, which seems unlikely to continue its efforts to expand the scope of Title VII to include sexual orientation and gender identity and to expand accommodation obligations.